jeffreyliu8/Native-Floyd-Steinberg-Dithering/README.md

 When would we use this?
 Well, for those e-ink displays like Amazon Kindle, they can't display color images, and just black and white would still look bad, this is when this algorithm is usful.

 I have tried using just java to run the algorithm, but it is slow.
-Not a good idea to run on main thread.
 This library is small and easy to use.
+Ideally you should NOT run this not on the main thread.

 Using FSD
 ----------------